tsipkens/mat-tfer-pma/README.md

 This script is included to demonstrate evaluation of the transfer function over multiple cases.
-Figure 2 that is produced by this procedure will resemble those given in the associated work
+Figure 2 that is produced by this procedure will resemble those given in the associated work.
+Other scripts, `main_*.m` are intended to replicate figures in other works and to consider multiple charging.

 #### Remaining functions